-York’s PhD in Social Work provides students with an opportunity for advanced scholarship related to the development and practice of critical knowledge, theory, skills and approaches to social work.
+Program Objectives: York’s PhD in Social Work provides students with an opportunity for advanced scholarship related to the development and practice of critical knowledge, theory, skills, and approaches to social work.
 The program is research-based and emphasizes the development of social work knowledge that contributes to and promotes social justice.
+Key program objectives include:

-- Conduct independent and original research in pursuit of knowledge and excellence in social work;
+- Conducting independent and original research in pursuit of knowledge and excellence in social work;

-- Acquire and expand knowledge about the range of critical literature in social work and related fields of social research;
+- Acquiring and expanding knowledge about the range of critical literature in social work and related fields of social research;

-- Recognize the importance of the role of social work in resisting oppression both locally and globally;
+- Recognizing the importance of the role of social work in resisting oppression both locally and globally; and

-- Influence public policy based on reliable and relevant social research.
+- Shaping public policy and practice based on relevant social research.